GE Genesis: P40DC

-The P40DC (GENESIS Series I) or Dash 8-40BP (originally known as the AMD-103 or Amtrak Monocoque Diesel - 103MPH) is the first model in the Genesis series, built in 1993.
+The P40DC (GENESIS Series I) or Dash 8-40BP (originally known as the AMD-103 for Amtrak Monocoque Diesel - 103MPH) is the first model in the Genesis series, built in 1993.
 The locomotive operates in a diesel-electric configuration that uses DC to power the traction motors, producing 4000 hp at 1047 rpm.
 Power output to the traction motors is 3550 hp when running in HEP mode (900 rpm) with a 0 kW HEP load.
 Traction power in HEP mode decreases to 2525 hp when providing the maximum 800 kW HEP load to the train.
 The P40DC is geared for a maximum speed of 103 mph.
 The P40DC was succeeded in 1996 by the P42DC.

 A feature unique to the P40DC and P32AC-DM is a hostler stand at the rear of the locomotive providing increased visibility and reversing capabilities to the engineer while conducting reverse operations.
 When a unit is in operation from this stand it is limited to 10 mph and a dead man's switch protects against movement without an operator being present.
 Another unique feature to the original P40DC were the two strobes above the cab and an emergency flasher between the strobes.
 When they were overhauled, those features were removed.

 Both the P40DC and P42DC allowed Amtrak to operate heavy long-distance trains with fewer locomotives compared to the older EMD F40PH locomotives; two P40DCs could do the same work as three F40PHs.

 Additional deliveries of the P42DC ended up replacing the P40DCs.
 Three units were prematurely wrecked (819 in the 1993 Big Bayou Canot train wreck, 807 and 829 in the 1999 Bourbonnais, Illinois, train crash) and scrapped.
-Eight were leased and later sold to the Connecticut DOT for Shore Line East in 2005, and four were rebuilt and sold to New Jersey Transit in 2007; NJ Transit sold its units to ConnDOT in 2015.
+Eight were leased and later sold to the Connecticut DOT for Shore Line East in 2005, and four were rebuilt and sold to New Jersey Transit in 2007; NJ Transit sold its units to Connecticut Department of Transportation (CTDOT) in 2015.
 The remaining 28 units were placed out-of-service for many years.
-15 of these units were rebuilt using 2009 ARRA stimulus funds and returned to service, now in the Phase V livery, except for 822, which is painted in Phase III Heritage livery for Amtrak's 40th Anniversary.
+15 of these units were rebuilt using 2009 ARRA stimulus funds and returned to service, now in the Phase V livery, except for 822, which was painted in Phase III Heritage livery for Amtrak's 40th Anniversary.

-In January 2018, ConnDOT awarded a contract to Amtrak to overhaul their twelve P40DC locomotives at the Beech Grove Shops.
+In January 2018, CTDOT awarded a contract to Amtrak to overhaul their twelve P40DC locomotives at the Beech Grove Shops.
 The first unit was completed in early 2021.
 With the introduction of M8 EMU trains for Shore Line East service, the rebuilt P40DCs are now exclusively used on the Hartford Line.